CiscoDevNet/intersight-powershell/docs/Initialize-IntersightHyperflexAppSettingConstraint.md

 ```

 ### -MgmtPlatform
-The supported management platform for the HyperFlex Cluster.\n* `FI` - The host servers used in the cluster deployment are managed by a UCS Fabric Interconnect.\n* `EDGE` - The host servers used in the cluster deployment are standalone severs.
+The supported management platform for the HyperFlex Cluster.\n* `FI` - The host servers used in the cluster deployment are managed by a UCS Fabric Interconnect.\n* `EDGE` - The host servers used in the cluster deployment are standalone severs.\n* `DC-No-FI` - The host servers used in the cluster deployment are standalone servers with the DC Advantage license.

 ```yaml
 Type: HyperflexAppSettingConstraint.MgmtPlatformEnum